 - Individuals who are not shy, reticent, or reserved in their communication.
 They are positive, personable, and proactive.

 The next step involves preparing them to start the transition from delivery to growth.
-We couldn’t agree more with this sentiment Josh Bailes shared on the importance of training.
-“The major challenge in transitioning from delivery to growth is the language barrier.
+We couldn’t agree more with this sentiment Josh Bailes shared on the importance of training, “The major challenge in transitioning from delivery to growth is the language barrier.
 Terms like PWin, Pink Team, TCV, Pipeline, and Gate Reviews all needed explaining.
 Organizations transitioning delivery staff into growth roles should recognize that training is essential to delivering outcomes and learning how the process of growth moves to proposals.”

 4 Strategies for Preparing your New Growth Team

+You’ve found your internal BD and capture stars.
+Now what?
 Preparation is the foundation of a successful transition.
 Here are our four strategies for preparing your new growth team:

-- Begin by providing your employees foundational training on business development and capture strategy best practices and processes.
+- Begin by providing your employees foundational training on business development and capture strategy best practices, and processes.
 Training will provide a baseline understanding of the concepts.

 - Now that they are equipped with the knowledge and support to execute these strategies, begin involving them in ongoing BD and capture efforts including meetings and reviews.